There are many types of door access control systems on the market, but most of them fall into one of two categories:

-In this post, we explain what open access control is, and what proprietary access control is.
-Then, we go over the type of access system, how they work, and which is the best option for property owners, managers, and residents.
+In this post, we explain what open access control is and what proprietary access control is.
+Then, we go over the types of access systems, how they work, and which is the best option for property owners, managers, and residents.

 This post covers:

 - What is proprietary access control?

 - What’s better: open or proprietary access control?

 Open access control is a method of access control that involves providers making their hardware and software easily accessible by, and interchangeable with, other providers’ products.